OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:10

-But when you enter a town and are not welcomed, go into its streets and say,
+However, if you enter a town and are not welcomed, go into its streets and declare,

 ## Luke 10:11